chloebarber/aardplugins/README.md

 - Mark roomchars with a flag if they haven't been captured yet.
 - Oracle's "look" command reveals a weakness (maybe up to four?).
 Capture Oracle info to database to improve crowdsourcing, but mark entries as "incomplete" to be overwritten by canonical Interrogates.

+Bonus stretch feature: create and maintain a separate database to catalogue all fountains within Aardwolf, solely for the purpose of fulfilling Bartoc's desire to make heinous cocktails in her Decanter.

 StylishMode
 -